To be eligible for this course you must:

 Please note:

-Completion of this course does not provide a route to registration with the National Counselling Society (NCS) and detailed individual applications to NCS are required for this purpose, where applicable.
+Completion of this course does not provide a route to registration with the National Counselling and Psychotherapy Society (NCPS) and detailed individual applications to NCPS are required for this purpose, where applicable.

-If you are interested in this course, you may wish to first book onto one of our Open Days or Open Evenings to find out more.
+If you are interested in this course, you may wish to first book onto one of our online course presentations to find out more.
 Alternatively the Course Tutor would be happy to speak with you personally – please contact us if you would like us to put you in touch.

 Content: